vron7/Aha-s/unicode.md

 **UTF-8** is a system of storing Unicode code points in memory using 8 bit bytes.
 Every code point from 0-127 is stored in single byte.
 Codes 128 and above are stored using 2, 3 and up to 6 bytes.
 This means English text looks same in UTF-8 as in ASCII/ANSI/OEM.
 For example U+0041 will be stored as 41(hex).
+For example in case of Greek letters, you have to use several bytes to store a single code point.

+**It does not make sense to have a string without knowing what encoding it uses!!**